-- We recommend co-locating communications equipment, antennas, etc. on existing towers or buildings (e.g., water towers) or within existing groups of towers or "antenna farms", if feasible. - Research has shown that lights on towers attract night-migrating birds and can cause large mortality events when birds strike the tower or guy cables.
-It is our understanding that towers taller than 200 feet (61 m) above ground level (AGL) are required by the Federal Aviation Administration (FAA) to have lighting for aircraft safety.
-Therefore, if construction of new towers is required, we recommend that they be less than 200 feet AGL, if possible, so lighting is not necessary. - Research has also shown that solid or pulsating red lights attract night-migrating birds at a much higher rate than white strobe lights.
-Therefore, where permissible by FAA and local zoning regulations, we recommend that white strobe lights be used and solid or pulsating red incandescent warning lights be avoided.
-Also, the minimum amount of lighting required by the FAA should be used, with minimum intensity and number of flashes per minute (i.e., the longest duration between flashes, currently three seconds) allowed by the FAA. - To the extent possible, construction techniques should be used that do not require guy wires, as these components are thought to be a primary cause of bird mortality associated with communications towers.
-More acceptable construction techniques include using a lattice structure or a monopole. - If possible, towers should not be located in or near wetlands, riparian areas, playas, lakes, or other known bird concentration areas (e.g., state or federal waterfowl refuges, staging areas, rookeries); in known migratory or daily movement flyways; or in habitat of threatened or endangered bird species that could be prone to tower-caused mortality (i.e., night-migrating species).
-If location near or within one of these areas is deemed necessary, the Department requests the opportunity for additional consultation. - Local meteorological conditions should be reviewed, and areas with an especially high incidence of fog, mist, and low cloud ceilings should be avoided, if possible. - Towers using guy wires for support constructed in known raptor, waterfowl, or shorebird concentration areas, stopover sites, or daily movement or migratory routes should install daytime visual markers (i.e., bird diverter devices) on the guy wires to prevent collisions by diurnally active bird species.
-(For guidance on markers, see Avian Power Line Interaction Committee, 1994.
-Mitigating Bird Collisions with Power Lines: The State of the Art in 1994.
-Edison Electric Institute, Washington, D.C., 78 pp, and Avian Power Line Interaction Committee, 1996.
-Suggested Practices for Raptor Protection on Power Lines.
-Edison Electric Institute/Raptor Research Foundation, Washington, D.C., 128 pp. Copies can be obtained by calling 1-800/334-5453). - If significant numbers of breeding, feeding, or roosting birds are known to habitually use a proposed tower construction site, relocation of the tower to an alternate site is recommended.
-If this is not an option, seasonal restrictions on construction may be advisable in order to avoid disturbance during nesting (i.e., avoid construction during spring and summer). - If possible, new towers should be designed structurally and electrically to accommodate the applicant's antenna(s), and comparable antennas for at least two additional users, to reduce the number of future towers, unless this design would require the addition of lights or guy wires to an otherwise unlighted and/or unguyed tower. - Security lighting for on-ground facilities and equipment should be down-shielded to keep light within the boundaries of the site and minimize its potential attraction for birds. - Tower construction, including road access and fencing, should be implemented to minimize habitat loss and fragmentation and to reduce above-ground obstacles that might impact birds in flight.
-A larger tower footprint, however, is preferable to construction of a guy-supported tower. - Towers that involve any trenching activities, especially creation of any trenches that may be left open overnight, should follow the Department's Trenching Guidelines.

-- If constructing multiple towers, project proponents should consider the cumulative impacts of all of those towers on migratory birds, as well as the impacts of each individual tower. - Towers no longer in use or determined to be obsolete should be removed within 12 months of the cessation of use.
+- We recommend co-locating communications equipment, antennas, etc. on existing towers or buildings (e.g., water towers) or within existing groups of towers or "antenna farms", if feasible. - If possible, towers should not be located in or near wetlands, riparian areas, playas, lakes, or other known bird concentration areas (e.g., state or federal waterfowl refuges, staging areas, rookeries); in known migratory or daily movement flyways; or in habitat of threatened or endangered bird species that could be prone to tower-caused mortality (i.e., night-migrating species).
+If location near or within one of these areas is deemed necessary, the Department requests the opportunity for additional consultation. - Local meteorological conditions should be reviewed, and areas with an especially high incidence of fog, mist, and low cloud ceilings should be avoided, if possible. - If significant numbers of breeding, feeding, or roosting birds are known to habitually use a proposed tower construction site, relocation of the tower to an alternate site is recommended.
+If this is not an option, seasonal restrictions on construction may be advisable in order to avoid disturbance during nesting (i.e., avoid construction during spring and summer). - If possible, new towers should be designed structurally and electrically to accommodate the applicant's antenna(s), and comparable antennas for at least two additional users, to reduce the number of future towers, unless this design would require the building of a larger tower with lights or guy wires. - Any security lighting for on-ground facilities and equipment should be down-shielded to keep light within the boundaries of the site and minimize its potential attraction for birds. - Tower construction, including road access and fencing, should be implemented to minimize habitat loss and fragmentation and to reduce above-ground obstacles that might impact birds in flight.
+A larger tower footprint, however, is preferable to construction of a taller, guy-supported tower. - Towers that involve any trenching activities, especially creation of any trenches that may be left open overnight, should follow the Department's Trenching Guidelines. - If constructing multiple towers, project proponents should consider the cumulative impacts of all of those towers on migratory birds, as well as the impacts of each individual tower. - Towers no longer in use or determined to be obsolete should be removed within 12 months of the cessation of use.